MasterFacilityList/mfl_api/docs/09_services.rst

 MFL APIs: The Service Catalogue
 =========================================
-This chapter assumes that the reader is familiar with the general principles explained in the :doc:`api` chapter.
+This chapter assumes that the reader is familiar with the general principles explained in the :doc:`06_api` chapter.

 This chapter concerns itself with the setup of the **service catalog**.
 The service catalog has two primary goals: